jerickjoe111/launch-school/JS229/01_objects_and_inheritance.md

 There are some important caveats: if `object` has a `y` _inherited property_, this inherited `y` property will be _hidden_ by the newly created own property of the same name.
 When this happens, we say that the property _overrides_ an inherited property.
 It's important to note that the assignment will always create own properties on `object`, _never modifying the prototype objects up in the prototype chain_.

+CARE !!!!

-This prototypal inheritance model is sometimes called _behavior delegation_: from a top down/design perspective, the objects down the prototype chain _inherit_ the properties from the objects above; from the bottom up, we can talk about the objects on the bottom _delegating_ property queries to the prototype objects above them.
+> This prototypal inheritance model is sometimes called _behavior delegation_: from a top down/design perspective, the objects down the prototype chain _inherit_ the properties from the objects above; from the bottom up, we can talk about the objects on the bottom _delegating_ property queries to the prototype objects above them.

 From this fact we conclude that, in JavaScript, inheritance occurs when querying properties, but not when we set them: this is a powerful JavaScript feature that allows us to achieve polymorphism, a key characteristic of object-oriented design.